edgio-docs/edgio-docs/guides/caching.md

 ## Preserving the cache when deploying a new version of your site

-By default, XDN clears your environment edge cache on every time you deploy a new version of your site.
+By default, {{ PRODUCT_NAME }} clears your environment edge cache on every time you deploy a new version of your site.

 This behavior can be turned off by editing your [Environment](environment) config and enabling the following option: